Path Checking for MTL and TPTL over Data Words: Introduction

 \section{Introduction}

 {\em Linear temporal logic} ($\ltl$) is nowadays one of the main logical formalisms for describing system behaviour.
 Triggered by real-time applications, various timed extensions of {\sf LTL} have been invented.
 Two of the most prominent examples are $\mtl$ (metric temporal logic) \cite{K90} and $\tptl$ (timed propositional temporal logic) \cite{DBLP:journals/jacm/AlurH94}.
 In $\mtl$, the temporal until modality ($\U$) is annotated with time intervals.
-For instance, the formula $p \, \U_{[2,3)} \, q$ holds at time $t$, if there is a time $t'\in [t+2, t+3)$, where $q$ holds, and $p$ holds during the interval $[t, t')$. $\tptl$ is a more powerful logic that is equipped with a \emph{freeze formalism}.
+For instance, the formula $p \, \U_{[2,3)} \, q$ holds at time $t$, if there is a time $t'\in [t+2, t+3)$, where $q$ holds, and $p$ holds during the interval $[t, t')$. $\tptl$ is a more powerful logic~\cite{DBLP:journals/corr/CarapelleFGQ13} that is equipped with a \emph{freeze formalism}.
 It uses register variables, which can be set to the current time value and later, these register variables can be compared with the current time value.
-For instance, the above $\mtl$-formula $p\, \U_{[2,3)}\, q$ is equivalent to the $\tptl$-formula $x.(p \,\U\, (q \wedge 2 \leq x < 3))$.
+For instance, the above $\mtl$ formula $p\, \U_{[2,3)}\, q$ is equivalent to the $\tptl$ formula $x.(p \,\U\, (q \wedge 2 \leq x < 3))$.
 Here, the constraint $2 \leq x < 3$ should be read as: The difference of the current time value and the value stored in $x$ is in the interval $[2,3)$.
-In this paper, we always use the discrete semantics, where, as opposed to the continuous semantics, formulae are interpreted over (in)finite \emph{timed words} $(p_0,t_0)(p_1,t_1)\dots$, where $t_0,t_1,\dots$ is an infinite monotonically increasing sequence of \emph{time stamps}, and the $p_i$ are atomic propositions representing some action that takes place at time stamp $t_i$.
+Formulas in $\mtl$ and $\tptl$ are evaluated over finite or infinite \emph{timed words} of the form $(a_0,t_0)(a_1,t_1)\dots$, where $t_0,t_1,\dots$ is a monotonically increasing sequence of real-valued \emph{timestamps}, and the $a_i$ are actions that take place at timestamp $t_i$.
+In the context of formal verification of timed automata, \emph{satisfiability} and \emph{model checking} for $\mtl$ and $\tptl$ have been studied intensively in the past, see Table~\ref{table:complexity_results} for a summary of the most important results.

-The freeze mechanism from $\tptl$ has also received attention in connection with data words.
-A \emph{data word} is a finite or infinite sequence $(p_0,d_0)(p_1,d_1)\dots$ of the above form, where the sequence of data values does not need to be monotonic.
-As for $\tptl$, $\fltl$ can store the current data value in a register $x$.
-But in contrast to $\tptl$, the value of $x$ can only be compared for equality with the current data value.
+The freeze mechanism from $\tptl$ has also received attention in connection with \emph{data words}.
+Data words generalize timed words and are of the form $(a_0,d_0)(a_1,d_1)\dots$, where the data values $d_0, d_1, \dots$ come from an arbitrary infinite data domain.
+Following~\cite{DBLP:journals/tcs/DemriLS10}, we regard data words as computation paths of \emph{one-counter machines}, \emph{i.e.}, we study data words over the domain of the non-negative integers.
+Note that, different to timed words, the sequence of data values $d_0, d_1, \dots$ does not have to be monotonically increasing.
+Applications for data words can be seen in areas where data streams of discrete values have to be analyzed, and the focus is on the dynamic variation of the values (e.g. streams of discrete sensor data or stock charts).